-School equipment, including wooden activity trails must not be used without staff supervision.
+School equipment, including climbing walls, wooden activity trails or other movable items must not be used without staff supervision.
 It should not be used by children under the supervision of their parents or carers.

-Registration is from 8.50am to 9.00am for Y3, Y4, Y5 and Y6 and from 9.00am to 9.10am for Reception, Y1 and Y2.
+Registration is from 9.00 to 9.10, after which official teaching time begins.
 Arrivals after 9.10am are recorded as late.